 Whether you are at the beginning of your counselling career or you are an established practitioner, I hope you will find that the supervision I offer is in tune with your level of understanding and experience whilst facilitating your professional development.

-A supervision group is usually for up to four participants, it could be held at my private practice in Stanmore or at another venue.
+A supervision group is usually for up to four participants and could be held at my private practice in Stanmore.
 You are welcome to contact me if you would like to discuss having group supervision.